-- Your healthcare provider will take your medical history and may do a physical exam.
+Your healthcare provider will take your medical history and may give you a physical

+exam.
 This is to be sure you are in good health before the procedure.
-You may also have
+You may also

 iodine, tape, contrast dyes, and anesthesia medicines (local and general).

 Tell your provider about all the medicines you take.
 This includes both over-the-counter